gsoertsz/gsoertsz.github.io/_posts/2023-09-11-awesome-python-packaging.md

 We can produce a workflow that automatically computes the next version, builds, publishes, ensures traceability, and generates a changelog along with high quality documentation.

 Although we can automatically produce great package documentation, it is not straightforward to host the documentation within the enterprise, for consumption by artefact users.
+This is a key concern, because the alternative involves burying the documentation in a source package, which is not easy to access.
 There are also some gaps when it comes to capturing and displaying key software quality metrics in the documentation, such as coverage.

-But, with a high-maturity, self-reinforcing, package-oriented python system of work established, producing packages at a quality that approximates that which we find in the public domain, we signal to the surrounding organisation that our pythonistas mean business, and with trust, and safety in usage, encourage increased utility in our python artefacts.
+But, with a high-maturity, self-reinforcing, package-oriented python system of work established, producing packages at a quality that approximates that which we find in the public domain, signals to the surrounding organisation that our pythonistas mean business, and with trust, and safety in usage, encourage increased utility in our python artefacts.